 Anna Daviscourt is a concept artist in the game industry, as well as a freelance illustrator.
 Her whimsical work ranges from loose and colorful sketches to finely detailed paintings.
 She also teaches independent studies at PNCA in Portland, OR, and dreams of one day owning a pet corgi!

 Guy began illustrating at the age of 9.
 His first projects included his 4th grade bulletin board and numerous cartoon characters commissioned by his friends for 25¢.
-It wasn't until high school that Guy realized a person could make a living being an artist, and while attending Brigham Young University, he got his first children's picture book job.
+It wasn't until high school that Guy realized a person could make a living being an artist, and while in college, he got his first children's picture book job.
 Since then he has published a variety of work including book covers, children's games, early chapter books and picture books.
 He is thrilled to be making a living doing what he loves.

 Nathan Hale is the creator of the widely celebrated Nathan Hale's Hazardous Tales.
 He is the illustrator of the graphic novel Rapunzel’s Revenge, which was an Al Roker Book Club for Kids selection, an ALA Notable Book, and a YALSA Great Graphic Novel for Teens and earned three starred reviews.
 He is also the illustrator of several picture books.
 He lives in Provo, Utah, with his wife and their two children.